 \end{theorem}

-\begin{proof}: See Theorem \ref{Thm: main step} in Appendix A. \end{proof}
+\begin{proof} See Theorem \ref{Thm: main step} in Appendix A. \end{proof}

-Above two couplings provide a lower bound and an upper bound of $\mathbb{E}^{\nu_0,q}\left[N_t\right]-\mathbb{E}^{\nu_0,0}\left[N_t\right]$ respectively, and we can estimate the error by the number of jumps of the tagged particle. \begin{theorem} Let $p(\cdot)$ satisfies assumption \ref{Asmp:attractiveness}, and the tagged particle takes nearest-neighbor jumps, with rates $q(-1),q(1)$.
+Above two couplings provide a lower bound and an upper bound of the error $\mathbb{E}^{\nu_0,q}\left[N_t\right]-\mathbb{E}^{\nu_0,0}\left[N_t\right]$ respectively, and we can estimate the error by the number of jumps of the tagged particle. \begin{theorem} Let $p(\cdot)$ satisfy assumption \ref{Asmp:attractiveness}, and the tagged particle takes nearest-neighbor jumps, with rates $q(-1),q(1)$.
 For any (deterministic) initial configuration $\xi$, and any $t\geq 0$,

 \end{theorem}